rwsproat/writing_evolution/README.md

 This is code used in the simulations for the work reported in the forthcoming paper:

 Sproat, Richard.
-2017.
-A Computational Model of the Discovery of Writing. <em>Written Language and Literacy</em>.
+2017. <a href="http://rws.xoba.com/wll.pdf">A Computational Model of the Discovery of Writing.</a> <em>Written Language and Literacy</em>, to appear.

 It depends on the following software: